 A New Way to Fight Drug and Alcohol Cravings

 EMDR is a relatively new integrative psychotherapy.
 It is an evidence-based practice that has been shown to have an 80 percent success rate with Post-Traumatic Stress Disorder (PTSD).
 EMDR stimulates our brain’s natural ability to process life events so that we can let go of the emotional distress connected to our past.
-Contrary to popular belief, war isn’t the only cause of PTSD: those who survive abuse, accidents, disasters and other serious events can also develop the disorder.
+Contrary to popular belief, war isn’t the only cause of PTSD.

 Clinicians who specialize in EMDR have undergone rigorous training and supervision in order to use the technique with their clients.
 The process consists of scripted protocols meant to stimulate activity in specific areas of the brain and eye movements that are similar to the ones that happen during our Rapid Eye Movement (REM) sleep cycle, which cause both sides of the brain to work at the same time.
 The eye movements can be supplemented – or replaced – with tactile or audio stimulation.
 Unlike other types of psychotherapy, there is no need to review all of the specific details of an event to be able to work through the symptoms it’s causing.
 Essentially, the therapist helps to modify troublesome thoughts to those that are more pleasant.